godsex333/Startup-Pack/PITCHME.md

 ---

-## Get Started
+## Getting Started

 <span class="primary">for TechQuartier Members </span>

 - Send [email](mailto:bettercodehub@sig.eu?subject=I am a TechQuartier member) with GitHub account & postal address for free hardcopy.
-- Your account get access for 3 months with option to renew
+- Your account get access for 3 months with option to renew.
-- You get a demo via screen sharing
+- You get a demo via screen sharing.